Frequently Asked Questions

 We are an independent, not-for-profit think tank.

-You can donate to our work through The Crowd.
+You are very welcome to donate to our work through The Crowd.

 What’s your legal status and how are you governed?

 We are a not-for-profit company (a “Community Interest Company”).
-This means that any financial surplus we make would be ploughed back into the organisation.
-We have a Board of Directors, that meets regularly to oversee the management of the organisation.
-We submit our annual accounts to Companies House each year.
+This means that all of our income is directed towards our charitable objective.
+We have a volunteer Board of Directors that meets regularly to oversee the management of the organisation.
+We submit our annual accounts to Companies House each year and a report on our activities to the Office of the Regulator of Community Interest Companies.

 Why the name Ember?